Convergent finite difference schemes for stochastic transport equations: Discrete Green's function estimates

 Therefore, $\bm{\Gamma}$ is a fundamental solution to \eqref{eq:heat_variable_coeff} if and only if

 where $K_{\alpha, \beta}$ is defined by \eqref{eq:K_defin}.
 The series expansion \eqref{eq:Phi_defin} of $\bm\Phi$ provides a formal solution to \eqref{eq:fundmat_sol}, as

-In the calculation above, in order to exchange the sums over $m$ with the sum over $\eta$, and then exchange the sum over $m$ with the integral, we require the absolute convergence of the series $\Phi_{\alpha, \beta}(t)$ for each fixed $\alpha, \beta \in \Z^d$ and in $L^1([0,T_0])$.
-This is provided by the final assertion of Lemma \ref{thm:K_estimates_lemma}.
+In the calculation above, in order to exchange the sums over $m$ with the sum over $\eta$, and then exchange the sum over $m$ with the integral, we require the uniform convergence of the series $\Phi_{\alpha, \beta}(t)$ with respect to $\alpha, \beta \in \Z^d$ and in $L^1([0,T_0])$.
+This is provided by the final assertion of Lemma \ref{lem:auxcalc3}.

 \textit{Step 2: Estimates on $\bm{\Gamma}$.} Let us denote $F_{\alpha,\beta}(t) = a_{\alpha-\beta,\beta}(t)$, so that we can write

 Using the uniform upper boundedness of $\bm{c}$, set $\overline{c} = \sup_{\beta, j} c_{\beta}^j$.
 From \eqref{eq:pointwise_da}, we then have